Taoyuan Main Public Library

 Taoyuan Main Public Library (桃園市立圖書館 (Táoyuán Shìlì Túshūguǎn)) is the central library of Taoyuan, Taiwan.
 It is located on Nanping Road, Taoyuan District, and it is a part of Taoyuan Zhongzheng Arts and Cultural Business District.
-The main library was estimated to be completed by the end of 2021, and it began trial operation on December 17th, 2022.
+The main library was estimated to be completed by the end of 2021, and it began trial operation on December 17, 2022.
 It is the largest local public library and the fourth largest public library in Taiwan by total area, after National Central Library, National Taiwan Library and National Library of Public Information.

 Architecture

-Old Building
+Old building

 The former building of Taoyuan Main Public Library was located in the Department of Cultural Affairs building of Taoyuan City Government.
-It was opened in 1983, comprises 5 above-ground floors and one below.
-It was changed to "Taoyuan Public Library Department of Cultural Affairs Branch" after the opening of the new main library.
+It was opened in 1983, comprisound floors and oes 5 above-grne below.
+It was changed to "Library of Cultural Affairs Bureau" after the opening of the new main library.